 About the Area

-Fort Polk is an active duty Army instillation located near Leesville, the seat of Vernon Parish.
+Fort Johnson is an active duty Army instillation located near Leesville, the seat of Vernon Parish.

-Fort Polk is situated in an area rich with culture and history.
+Fort Johnson is situated in an area rich with culture and history.
 There are many sites, on and off-post, with high historical and archaeological value.
-The fort has more than 105,000 acres that are designated as a Fort Polk Wildlife Management Area.
+The fort has more than 105,000 acres that are designated as a Fort Johnson Wildlife Management Area.

 More about BJACH